SonRobo/CS116/report.md

 # CS116 Technical Report

+## Team members

+- **Bùi Hồng Sơn** - 22521246
+- **Đồng Minh Quân** - 22521176
+- **Nguyễn Minh Sơn** - 22521254

 ## Introduction

-The objective of the competition hosted on Kaggle Home Credit, is to develop a predictive model that can accurately determine the likelihood of clients defaulting on their loans.
+The objective of the competition hosted on Kaggle [Home Credit](https://www.kaggle.com/competitions/home-credit-credit-risk-model-stability), is to develop a predictive model that can accurately determine the likelihood of clients defaulting on their loans.
 The evaluation criteria for this competition are designed to favor solutions that demonstrate stability over time.

 ## Data and Feature Engineering

-### Data
+### Data Overview

-Our team divided the task of reading through the feature definitions to extract valuable insights.
-We aggregated data based on this baseline notebook: [Home Credit Baseline](https://www.kaggle.com/code/greysky/home-credit-baseline).
+Our team divided the task of reading through the feature definitions to extract valuable insights but because of the lack understanding about finance we don't get much values from it.

+We overview the data and make some plot.
 Our analysis led us to several key findings:

 1. The distribution of the target column is heavily unbalanced, with 97% of the values being 0.
 2. The COVID-19 pandemic appears to have significantly affected the number of observations.
 3. Some columns have a high percentage of null values.

+We aggregated data based on this baseline notebook: [Home Credit Baseline](https://www.kaggle.com/code/greysky/home-credit-baseline).

 ### Feature Engineering